Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 765M are marginally better than the Nvidia GeForce GT 650M SLI.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 765M are noticeably better than the Nvidia GeForce GT 650M SLI.

 The GeForce GTX 765M has a 7 MHz higher core clock speed and the same number of Texture Mapping Units as the GT 650M.
 This results in the GeForce GTX 765M providing 0.4 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GTX 765M has a 7 MHz higher core clock speed than the GT 650M, but the GT 650M has 16 more Render Output Units than the GeForce GTX 765M.
 As a result, the GT 650M exhibits a 12.5 GPixel/s better Pixel Fill Rate than the GeForce GTX 765M.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.